 One of the main attractions is that the park is home to over 2,400 magnificent one-horned rhinos and boasts two-thirds of the world’s total population of this species.

 In addition to this in 2006 the local authorities designated the area a Tiger Reserve and today a wide-ranging and successful conservation program exists to protect both these and many other unique species of wildlife.

-Our trip was to explore this Northeastern region of India, so as I was travelling from the countries capital, I booked a Delhi to Guwahati flight.
+Our trip was to explore this Northeastern region of India, so as I was travelling from the country’s capital, I booked a Delhi to Guwahati flight.

 Upon reaching Guwahati, one of my friends from the city suggested that I should join them on their Kaziranga National Park trip.
-No doubt I couldn’t resist the urge to discover the exotic flora and fauna of this hyped place.
-We took the national highway 27 early in the morning for what was a 3-4 hours drive covering 191 kilometres.
+No doubt I couldn’t resist the urge to discover the flora and fauna of this hyped place.
+We took the National Highway 27 early in the morning for what was a 3-4 hours drive covering 191 kilometres.

 The journey affords the chance to admire the lush green meadows, beautiful people, and the many holy Thaans which are religious temples in Assam.
-En route, you should stop to eat at one of the many Dhabas which provide good affordable, on the go, food.
+En route, you should stop to eat at one of the many Dhabas which provide well affordable, on-the-go, food.
 As a little tip and a way to find the best outlets, always visit the crowded Dhabas as customers and locals will be attracted there!

 The Kaziranga National Park Zones

 The mighty river Brahmaputra flows through the park and the mountain range of Karbi Anglong adorns its backdrop.
 The park is divided into four zones- Mihimukh in the central range at Kohora, Bagori in the western range at Bagori, Agoratoli in the eastern range at Agoratoli, and Ghorakati in Budhapahar at Ghorakati.